wszdexdrf/self-driving-demo/README.md

 To run the code, assuming the correct libraries are present and you have downloaded the dataset (more explained in the notebook), first create the model using `Model.ipynb`, though the onnx file is provided.

+Compile and optimize the file using Intel Model Optimizer.
+Store it it in a folder named `Driver`.
+Note that this too is provided.

 Then run the simulator and start the Autonomous Mode.

 Finally run the `drive.py` script.
+It should run and the car would drive autonomously, if not, then double check the dependencies.

 **Most of the working of the code is explained with comments in the code itself.**